couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

-**bootstrap handshake with replica**, during this handshake the Index-Coordinator-Replicas will provide the CAS number of its local StateContext to Index-Coorindator, once Index-Coordinator receives handshake for each of the listed replicas, it will determine the latest version of StateContext.
+**bootstrap handshake with replica**, during this handshake the Index-Coordinator-Replicas will provide the CAS number of its local StateContext to Index-Coordinator, once Index-Coordinator receives handshake for each of the listed replicas, it will determine the latest version of StateContext.
 If its local StateContext is not the latest one, it will fetch the latest StateContext from one of its replica and publish that to all of its other